THOMASELOVE/432-classes-2025/class23/README.md

     - After today's class you should be able to finish this.
 3. If you haven't yet completed [Lab 6](https://thomaselove.github.io/432-2025/lab6.html) (see list of students [here](https://github.com/THOMASELOVE/432-classes-2025/tree/main/lab6#no-submission-yet)), you have until Tuesday 2025-04-15 at 5 PM to do so.
 4. If you have questions about your Project A grade, you have until Tuesday 2025-04-15 at 5 PM to email me about that.
 5. [Project B presentations](https://thomaselove.github.io/432-2025/projB.html#the-presentation) are scheduled April 17-23 (see [the schedule here](https://github.com/THOMASELOVE/432-classes-2025/tree/main/projectB).)
-Also, see the **432 Project B Plan Feedback for Spring 2025** document in the **Project B Plan Feedback** folder in our Shared Google Drive for my comments on your Plan.
+See the **432 Project B Plan Feedback for Spring 2025** document in the **Project B Plan Feedback** folder in our Shared Google Drive for my comments on your Plan.
 6. [Quiz 2](https://thomaselove.github.io/432-2025/quiz2.html) will come to you on Friday 2025-04-18 and is due at noon Friday 2025-04-25.
 7. [Lab Regrade Request form](https://bit.ly/432-2025-lab-regrades) (optional) is now available at <https://bit.ly/432-2025-lab-regrades>, and is due on 2025-04-25 (same day as Quiz 2).
 See [Section 8.5 of our Syllabus](https://thomaselove.github.io/432-syllabus-2025/08-grading.html) for more on this.
 8. [Project B portfolio](https://thomaselove.github.io/432-2025/projB.html#the-project-portfolio) due at noon 2025-04-30